Usage Guide

 </configuration>

-By setting classesDependencyInPackageAllowed to false you enforce all dependencies between classes being mirrored in package hierarchy.
+Default value is true.
+By setting it to false, you enforce all dependencies between classes being mirrored in the package hierarchy.
+This ensures the absence of cycles on the package level and prevents bad design.

-Use sysonyms
+Use synonyms

-With the tags public,private,common and factory you can rename predefined CODERU package names (api, impl, common and factory accordingly).
+With the tags public, private, common, and factory, you can rename predefined CODERU package names (api, impl, common, and factory accordingly).

 <configuration>